ZapFile.ai

 Alternative 3: PairDrop — No Internet at All (Same Network)

-If both phones are on the same WiFi network, pairdrop.net transfers files entirely over the local network.
+If both phones are on the same WiFi network, pairDrop.net transfers files entirely over the local network.
 Nothing goes to the internet, nothing goes to Google, nothing goes anywhere outside your local network.
 Open in browsers on both devices, they find each other automatically, transfer at local network speed.

 Best for: Fast, completely private transfers when you're in the same building.
 1GB of photos transfers in under a minute.
 No accounts, no internet, no cloud.